Get the latest from TODAY

-Perhaps the most brilliant thing about cooking chicken in a slow cooker is that you can simply fling the chicken from the packaging into the pot, without having to touch raw chicken.
-It’s almost a bonus that the chicken comes out fork-tender, to boot.
-Not only are these recipes almost completely hands-off, they all also only require five ingredients at most—and you may even have them on hand.
+Perhaps the most brilliant thing about cooking chicken in a slow cooker is that anyone — even the most novice of home cooks — can simply add chicken from its packaging right into the pot, without having to touch raw chicken.